 To help you figure it all out, this page lists all the San Diego discount cards I know about, with a summary of what they include.
 It also links to longer reviews for the most popular cards where we examined all the claims — and a short summary of what each one is best for.

 Go San Diego Card

 The Go San Diego Card offers the most attractions of all the cards available.
 In fact, they have so many that you'd have a hard time visiting them all before it expires.
 Options include 3- and 5-day cards and special packages are also available.

 Savings vary with Go Card, depending on which (and how many) attractions you visit and the number of days you buy it for, but can be nearly 50%.

 This combo pass includes five attractions.
-You will get one day each at the San Diego Zoo, San Diego Zoo Safari Park, LEGOLAND California, the Sea Life Aquarium and Sea World San Diego.
+You will get one day each at the San Diego Zoo, San Diego Zoo Safari Park, LEGOLAND California, and Sea World San Diego.
 It saves you about 20% compared to buying tickets for those attractions individually.

 San Diego Zoo 2-Visit Pass

 This pass is issued by the San Diego Zoo.
 It can be used for two zoo visits - or one visit to the San Diego Zoo and their Safari Park.
 It saves you about 10% compared to buying separately

 Best for: Animal lovers who aren't visiting any other paid attractions.

 The "three" in this combination pass are the San Diego Zoo, San Diego Zoo Safari Park, and Sea World San Diego.
 Savings are about 10%.